 Roof financing is a budget-savvy way to improve your home’s value without breaking the piggy bank.
 According to the 2018 report from Remodeling Magazine, a new roof will increase a home’s value by about $14,320.
 Whether you’re ready to list your home for sale or simply want to increase your equity, a new roof is one of the best improvements you can make to your home.

 You Need to Stay On Budget

 Homeowners who are caught up on remodeling projects often get hit with last-minute expenses in the end.
-It can be difficult to stay on a track, especially when the unforeseen occurs.
+It can be difficult to stay on track, especially when the unforeseen occurs.
 This leads to overspending and means you’ll eventually have to cut something from the budget.
-Since a roof is a necessity, you don’t want to put these repairs on the back-burner for long.
+Since a roof is a necessity, you don’t want to put these repairs on the back burner for long.